-Comforting soups are back on the menu, and we've got a seven recipes to share — one for every chilly night of the week.
+Comforting soups are back on the menu — whether because it's cold and wet outside or because somehow, you caught a cold or worse — and we've got a seven great recipes to share, one for every chilly night of the week.

 Minestrone: This recipe makes a huge, savory pot of this Italian favorite that's full of fresh vegetables and herbs.
 One tip that's not in the recipe.
 If you have any Parmesan cheese rinds that you can throw in while the soup is cooking, do it.
 It gives the soup additional depth of flavor.

 Chicken Noodle Soup: It's impossible to get out of a can the same comfort that comes from homemade chicken noodle soup.
-This 30-minute recipe is full of fresh flavors.
+This recipe is easy to make and full of fresh flavors.
 When you're shredding the chicken for this or any recipe, use your electric mixer to shred the chicken in record time.

 Pureed Tomato, Eggplant and Yellow Bell Pepper Soup: The vegetables should still be available at the farmers market for this creamy soup that's a perfect transition from warm weather meals into chilly weather meals.
 It pairs well with grilled cheese sandwiches, too.